alper/alpernl/content/posts/dutchstats-your-personal-atlas-of-the-netherlands/index.md

 ### Why?

 This project started as a foray into drawing municipal boundaries on the screen.
-No easy to use tool ((GIS tools do not qualify as easy to use.)) to plot statistics at that level existed yet, so we thought that would be an interesting and useful problem to tackle.
+No easy to use tool [^2] to plot statistics at that level existed yet, so we thought that would be an interesting and useful problem to tackle.
 After some [attempts](/dingen/2010/03/municipal-boundaries-of-the-netherlands/) we created a proof of concept in [Processing](/dingen/2010/03/verkiezingsuitslagen-gevisualiseerd/), but we did not think a Java applet is ‘distributable’ enough.
 We then rewrote the entire thing in [Processing.js](http://processingjs.org).

 A logical consequence of having an easy way to draw local statistics was to create a tool to visualize the statistics that were already bundled in the provided Shapefile.
 We think the result is quite interesting.